kwang1012/SREGym/README.md

 Choose either a) or b) to set up your cluster and then proceed to the next steps.

 ### a) Local simulated cluster
-AIOpsLab can be run on a local simulated cluster using [kind](https://kind.sigs.k8s.io/) on your local machine.
+SREArena can be run on a local simulated cluster using [kind](https://kind.sigs.k8s.io/) on your local machine.

 ```bash
 # For x86 machines